yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 Note the ``<LinearAdjustment>`` construct which allows to convert from number of bytes to number of bits required by the ``<SizeInBits>`` element.

-**Example 3: binary argument type of variable size with the size encoded in front of the data**
+.. rubric:: Example 3: binary argument type of variable size with the size encoded in front of the data

 The example above needs another parameter for the data size.
 When used in command it has the disatvantage that the user needs to enter the number of bytes in addition to the bytes themselves (with the risk of introducing inconsistencies).
 Yamcs allows to use an algorithm which will perform the encoding without the addition of the extra argument: